20i

 This is because of a concept known as Hick’s Law.
 In a nutshell, this means that the time it takes for a person to make a simple decision increases logarithmically with the number of choices they are given.

-In order to improve conversion rates, Hick’s Law is something we need to consider.
+To improve conversion rates, Hick’s Law is something we need to consider.
 Ultimately, this means simply giving people fewer options and removing possible distractions.

 When dealing with calls to action (CTAs) that are a simple button, this is easier to do.